janearc/wonder/sigil/metareal/cinder/concept/legacy-meritocracy.md

 relationally.
 - **Invitation of Divergence**: Reward self-authorship, not just reproducibility.
+- **De-shackling Practice**: Unlearn the internalized valorization of orthonormative metrics.
+Ask what matters to you, not just what advances you.

 Legacy Meritocracy isn’t evil—it’s inert.
 It adapts poorly to emergence.
 It is the scaffolding left behind by once-living systems that